MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ### Purge

 With [purge](kusto/concepts/data-purge.md), all storage artifacts that have "poison" data is deleted and is useful for removing corrupt data.
 The deletion isn't immediate, requires significant system resources, and can take a whole day to complete.
 This method prevents deleted records from being recovered, regardless of retention or recoverability settings.
+The deletion process is final and irreversible.